autocrypt/autocrypt/doc/contents.rst

 :doc:`index`
-     introduction to why Autocrypt exists and why it is trying to achieve more email encryption.
+     introduction to why Autocrypt exists and why it is trying to achieve more e-mail encryption.

 :doc:`features`
      discusses how the Autocrypt efforts is different from past